Neural-Systems-at-UIO/VisuAlign/docs/atlasversion.rst

    :width: 6.30139in
    :height: 3.62868in

-Give a new name and save the new Json file
+Give a new name and save the new Json file.

 **Note!** For the Allen mouse atlas, you can also change from CCFv3-2015 to CCFv3_2017 delineations.